hmans/miniplex/packages/core/README.md

 ## Questions?

-If you have questions about Miniplex, you're invited to post it in our [Discussions section](https://github.com/hmans/miniplex/discussions) on GitHub.
+If you have questions about Miniplex, you're invited to post them in our [Discussions section](https://github.com/hmans/miniplex/discussions) on GitHub.

 ## License